alexander-billings/food-sales-predictions/README.md

   * Maintain diversity of inventory in snack products
   * A Linear Regression machine learning model outperforms a Decision Tree model and should be able to predict sales using available data

+Two machine learning models were evaluated: Linear Regression and Simple Decision Tree Regression.
+They were scored with r^2 score and RMSE score and checked for overfitting by comparing results between training and testing data.

+Machine Learning Reports:

+**Evaluating Linear Regression**

+Training r^2 score:  0.5002893346345348
+Training RMSE score: 1076.9698132655562

+Testing r^2 score:   0.5248877442594724
+Testing RMSE score:  1076.68602345498

+**Evaluating Decision Tree**

+Training r^2 score:  0.534740727028052
+Training RMSE score: 1039.1822976718233

+Testing r^2 score:   0.5370571358531255
+Testing RMSE score:  1062.8076111618352

+Machine Learning Recommendations:
+* Use the Decision Tree model as a baseline for further evaluation
+* Review data to see if there are oppurtunities for better cleaning
+* Evaluate more complex models to see if they perform better

 Data Dictionary:
 | Variable Name	|Description|
 |---|---|